top of page

 Energy Efficiency and Passive Design Strategies

 Sustainable design is not just about materials—it’s also about reducing energy consumption.
-At Jessica Lightbody Design Surrey, we integrate passive design principles into our projects to minimise reliance on artificial heating, cooling, and lighting.
+At Jessica Lightbody Design Jersey, we integrate passive design principles into our projects to minimise reliance on artificial heating, cooling, and lighting.

 1. Passive Solar Design